-The standard filter has an earth leakage current of 51mA maximum under normal working conditions.
-It should be used in conjunction with the drive internal filter, giving a total maximum current of 52mA.
+Standard filters have earth leakage current of up to 40mA under normal working conditions.
+They should be used in conjunction with the drive internal filter, giving a total current of 41mA.
 (The currents do not add arithmetically since they have different frequencies.)